 In connection with the vote required for any business combination, all of our existing shareholders, including all of our officers and directors, have agreed to vote their respective insider shares and private shares in favor of any proposed business combination.
-In addition, they have agreed to waive their respective rights to participate in any liquidation distribution with respect to those ordinary shares acquired by them prior to our initial public offering.
+However, any ordinary shares of our Company acquired outside of the redemption offer period, including the 1,000,000 Forward Purchase Shares purchased by the RTW Funds and any Backstop Purchases, will not be voted in favor of approving the Business Combination and, further, will not carry redemption rights.
+Therefore, while the Insider Shares, the Private Shares and the 30,000 Public Shares held by our officers will be voted in favor of the Business Combination, the 1,000,000 Forward Purchase Shares purchased by the RTW Funds and any Backstop Purchases will not.
+In addition, the Initial Stockholders have agreed to waive their respective rights to participate in any liquidation distribution with respect to those ordinary shares acquired by them prior to our initial public offering.
 For any other shares, however, they would be entitled to participate in any liquidation distribution in respect of such shares but have agreed not to convert such shares (or sell their shares in any tender offer) in connection with the consummation of our initial business combination or an amendment to our Amended and Restated Memorandum and Articles of Association relating to pre-business combination activity.